infopark/screw_server/README.markdown

 Do not manipulate any DOM elements outside of your fixtures!
 This could interfere with Screw Server's test runner.
 If a test does not declare `use_fixture`, it should not access the DOM at all and neither should the code-under-test.

-## JSLint
+## JSHint

-Screw Server is able to test your coding style using JSLint.
+Screw Server is able to test your coding style using JSHint.
 Unfortunately there is no documentation yet.
 Feel free to ask the maintainer ^__^